-In this article I would like to talk about post-processing in Unity game engine and show my best practice results.
-Post-processing is the process of applying full-screen filters and effects to a camera’s image buffer before it is displayed to screen.
-In general it is the same as applying filters to a photo camera but in Unity you can apply awesome image effects.
+In this article, I would like to talk about post-processing in Unity game engine and show my best practice results.
+Post-processing is the process of applying full-screen filters and effects to a camera’s image buffer before it is displayed to the screen.
+In general, it is the same as applying filters to a photo camera, but in Unity you can apply awesome image effects.

-First of all this is my test scene without any post-processing.
-As you can see the quality of graphics is really far away from next-gen:
+Foremost, this is my test scene without any post-processing.
+As you can see, the quality of graphics is really far away from next-gen: